trajano/coding-standards/src/site/markdown/java-code-style.md

     } else {
         puts("Non-negative");
     }

+Code scope is denoted consistently by moving forward by only **one indent**.

 There is a limit of one for consecutive blank lines and a blank line is introduced at the beginning of the method.
 Ideally there would be a blank